Philip Norman (author): Early years

 Norman was born in London but grew up in Ryde, on the Isle of Wight.
 He attended Ryde School, and his father, Clive Norman, ran the Seagull Ballroom on Ryde Pier.
 He describes his childhood in the book Babycham Night.
-Relatives of his produced the eponymous sparkling perry in Shepton Mallet.
+Relatives of his produced the sparkling perry of that name in Shepton Mallet.

 Career

 Journalism

 Norman began working as a staff writer for The Sunday Times in 1965.
-In addition to writing the newspaper's Atticus column, he gained notice during the late 1960s and over the following decade for his profiles of public figures such as Elizabeth Taylor, P.G.
-Wodehouse and Muammar Gaddafi, and of musical artists, including James Brown, Little Richard, the Beach Boys, Fleetwood Mac, Rod Stewart and the Everly Brothers.
+In addition to writing the newspaper's Atticus column, he gained notice during the late 1960s and over the following decade for his profiles of public figures such as Elizabeth Taylor, P. G. Wodehouse and Muammar Gaddafi, and of musical artists, including James Brown, Little Richard, the Beach Boys, Fleetwood Mac, Rod Stewart and the Everly Brothers.

 Another of his assignments was to investigate and report on the problems afflicting the Beatles' multimedia company Apple Corps.
 In the 1970s, he also worked as The Times rock music critic.